Opening Letter to Parents (cont.)

 3. Teenagers need mission.

-When Jesus challenged his most-likely teenaged disciples to “go and make disciples of all nations,” he was tapping into the activist wiring of these young men.
-In the same way, your teenager needs to be challenged with the mission to reach their peers with the good news of Jesus in a loving and contagious way.
+When Jesus challenged his most-likely teenaged disciples to go and make disciples of all nations, he was tapping into the activist wiring of these young men.
+In the same way, your teenager needs to be challenged with the mission to reach their peers with the good news of Jesus in a loving, contagious way.

-Youth group is a place where your teenager can invite their unbelieving friends to hear the gospel.
-But it’s also a place where they can be equipped to share the good news of Jesus with their own peers (which will help them grow in their faith!).
+Youth group is a place where your teenager can invite unbelieving friends to hear the gospel.
+But it’s also a place to equip them to share the good news of Jesus with their peers.
+(And that, in turn, will help them grow in their faith!)
 As your youth leader continues to build a Gospel-Advancing ministry, the message of Jesus will advance in them and through them.
-This process will accelerate the disicpleship process in the life of your teen in ways you could never imagine!
+This process will accelerate the discipleship process in the life of your teen in ways you could never imagine!

 4. Teenagers need theology.

-Youth group is a place where teenagers can wrestle through the theology you’ve been teaching them (you’ve been teaching them, right?) and have it reinforced in a powerful and personal way under the guidance of a youth leader who knows how to ask great questions and point teens to sound truth.
+Youth group is a place where teenagers can wrestle through the theology you’ve been teaching them (you have been teaching them, right?).
+There it will be reinforced in a powerful and personal way under the guidance of a youth leader who knows how to ask great questions and point teens to sound truth.

-This should result in your teenagers knowing and owning their faith on a deeper level.
-Youth groups and small groups should be a place where teenagers can ask tough questions and even share doubts and struggles with their beliefs without fear of rebuke.
-Skilled youth leaders can take questioning teens back to God’s Word as the source of authority and help them process through all of the biblical truth you are praying they grasp, believe and live out.
+This should result in your teens knowing and owning their faith on a deeper level.
+Youth groups and small groups should be a place where kids can ask tough questions and even share doubts and struggles without fear of rebuke.
+Skilled youth leaders can take questioning teens back to God’s Word as the source of authority.
+They can help kids process all the biblical truth you are praying they grasp, believe and live out.

 5. Teenagers need a safe place to confess and confide.